Metric properties of partial and robust Gromov-Wasserstein distances: Approximate metric properties for PGW and sPGW

-\paragraph{Duality, relaxed couplings, and relation to Bai et al.} We compare our construction with the partial GW distances defined in Bai et al.\ \cite{Vanderbilt2024-PGW} (which are, in turn, closely related to the \textit{unbalanced GW distances} introduced in \cite{sejourne2021-conic}).
+We compare our construction with the partial GW distances defined in Bai et al.\ \cite{Vanderbilt2024-PGW} (which are, in turn, closely related to the \textit{unbalanced GW distances} introduced in \cite{sejourne2021-conic}).
 Recall Definition \ref{def:partial_GW}.
 Let $(X,d_X,\mu_X)$ and $(Y,d_Y,\mu_Y)$ be two pmm-spaces.
 The optimization problem associated with $\pgw_{\eps,p}(X,Y)$ has the form

 where $f(\pi) = \norm{d_X - d_Y}_{L^p(\pi\otimes \pi)}^p$, $g_1(\pi) = \norm{\frac{d\mu_X}{d\pi_X}-1}_{L^\infty(\pi_X)} - \eps_1$, and $g_2(\pi) = \norm{\frac{d\mu_Y}{d\pi_Y}-1}_{L^\infty(\pi_Y)} - \eps_2$.